edgar-carrillo/edgar-carrillo/README.md

 A course designed to teach the skills needed to go from beginner to proficient in MySQL by creating complex databases and building reports through real-world projects.

+I'm taking this course to strengthen the MySQL knowledge I have.

 ### • 🚗 [Rumble Remake](https://github.com/ec-rilo/rumble)
 <b>Utilized:</b> Next.js | JS | Firebase | Tailwind